Back to Living Real Change

 “Meditating before bed stimulates the vagus nerve, which has a calming effect on the body,” says Dennis Buttimer, M. Ed., CEAP, RYT, a facilitator at Thomas F. Chapman Family Cancer Wellness at Piedmont.
 “The vagus nerve is located at the back of the brain and runs down to the heart, lungs and abdomen.
 When this nerve is stimulated, your breathing slows down, your heart rate drops, and you feel more relaxed.”

-How to meditate to sleep
+How to meditate yourself to sleep

 Meditation, like sleep, involves letting go.
 To begin the meditation process, lie down, make yourself as comfortable as possible and close your eyes.